Mutual Action Plan

 RISKS & MITIGATIONS

-Mitigation: Fornisci vendor packet e customer reference by March 22
+Mitigation: Provide vendor packet and customer references by March 22

 TIMELINE SUMMARY